Geoffrey Holder: Career

 In addition to his movie appearances, Holder was a spokesman in advertising campaigns for the soft drink 7 Up in the 1970s and 1980s, declaring it the "uncola", and, in the 1980s, calling it "crisp and clean, and no caffeine; never had it, never will".

 In 1975, Holder won two Tony Awards for direction and costume design of The Wiz, the all-black musical version of The Wizard of Oz.
-Holder was the first black man to be nominated in either category.
+Holder was the first Black man to be nominated in either category.
 He won the Drama Desk Award for Outstanding Costume Design.
-The show ran for 1672 performances.
+The show ran for 1,672 performances.

 As a choreographer, Holder created dance pieces for many companies, including the Alvin Ailey American Dance Theater, for which he provided choreography, music, and costumes for Prodigal Prince (1967), and the Dance Theatre of Harlem, for which he provided choreography, music, and costumes for Dougla (1974), and designed costumes for Firebird (1982).
 In 1978, Holder directed and choreographed the Broadway musical Timbuktu!
 Holder's 1957 piece "Bele" is also part of the Dance Theater of Harlem repertory.

 Holder portrayed Jupiter, the hulking manservant of an ill-fated treasure-hunter (Roberts Blossom), in a 1980 made-for-television adaptation of Edgar Allan Poe's The Gold-Bug which also starred Anthony Michael Hall.
 In John Huston's 1982 film adaptation of the hit stage musical Annie, Holder played the role of Punjab, Albert Finney's bodyguard.
-Holder portrayed the Ghost of Christmas Future in John Grin's Christmas, a 1986 variation on Charles Dickens's A Christmas Carol directed by its star, Robert Guillaume.
+He portrayed the Ghost of Christmas Future in John Grin's Christmas, a 1986 variation on Charles Dickens' A Christmas Carol directed by its star, Robert Guillaume.
 Holder portrayed Nelson in the 1992 film Boomerang with Eddie Murphy.
 He was also the voice of Ray in Bear in the Big Blue House and provided narration for Tim Burton's 2005 film version of Roald Dahl's Charlie and the Chocolate Factory.
-He reprised his role as the 7 Up spokesman in the 2011 season finale of The Celebrity Apprentice, where he appeared as himself in a commercial for "7 Up Retro" for Marlee Matlin's team.
+Holder reprised his role as the 7 Up spokesman in the 2011 season finale of The Celebrity Apprentice, where he appeared as himself in a commercial for "7 Up Retro" for Marlee Matlin's team.

 In 1990, Holder performed at the 62nd Academy Awards, singing "Kiss the Girl" and "Under the Sea" from The Little Mermaid.

-In 1993, Holder did a series of commercials for the Armory Auto Group auto dealership in Albany, New York.
+Three years later, Holder did a series of commercials for the Armory Auto Group auto dealership in Albany, New York.

 Holder was a prolific painter (patrons of his art included Lena Horne and William F. Buckley, Jr.), ardent art collector, book author, and music composer.
 As a painter, he won a Guggenheim Fellowship in fine arts in 1956.
-A book of his photography, Adam, was published by Viking Press in 1986.
+A book of Holder's photography, Adam, was published by Viking Press in 1986.